Wren's Cathedral: Present use

 In 2001 the church was re-opened by the new owners and a large Free Methodist Church, the Renewal Christian Centre in Solihull agreed to provide the ministry.
-The church was renamed Wren’s Chapel in honour of its former illustrious owner.
+The church was renamed Wren's Chapel in honour of its former illustrious owner.
 Regular Sunday services were commenced, and marriages, wedding blessings, child dedications and funerals were conducted by two designated ministers.

 In 2009 the Communion of Evangelical Episcopal Churches (CEEC) were wishing to establish a fellowship diocese in the United Kingdom and based its headquarters in Wroxall Abbey.
 The ministers at the Abbey were re-consecrated into the CEEC, and later that year a bishop was appointed to oversee the diocese.

-At the same time the Order of St. Leonard (OSL) was established with the aim of bringing together Laity and ordained ministers from all over the world.
-The order has in two years developed into several countries in Europe and Africa so that an Arch-diocese of Wroxall Abbey has now been established at Wroxall.
+At the same time the Order of St Leonard (OSL) was established with the aim of bringing together laity and ordained ministers from all over the world.
+The order has in two years developed into several countries in Europe and Africa so that an Archdiocese of Wroxall Abbey has now been established at Wroxall.